Scion Asset Management: Scion Asset Management

 In November 2024 it was reported Scion increased its holdings significantly in Alibaba Group, JD.com and Baidu.
 They were all hedged with put options to limit losses.
 While many investors were cautious about investing in China, Burry was one of the few China bulls along with Appaloosa Management’s David Tepper.

 In February 2025, China's stock market rallied $1.3 trillion after the emergence of DeepSeek.
 Although Scion had reduced some of its Chinese holdings before the end of 2024, they were still its top holdings.

 In May 2025, Scion disclosed it liquidated almost its entire listed equity portfolio in the first quarter, while acquiring put options on Nvidia and China-related stocks.
 This was done before US President Donald Trump launched a trade war.

 In November 2025, Scion disclosed it had bought more than $1 billion in put options to bet against Nvidia and Palantir Technologies.
 Scion also disclosed call options on Pfizer and Halliburton.
 During the same month it was reported that Burry had announced the closure of Scion in a letter to investors, writing "My estimation of value in securities is not now, and has not been for some time, in sync with the markets."
 Scion was deregistered according to the United States Securities and Exchange Commission database.
+Burry later clarified saying "Scion Asset Management is not closing as it is my vehicle for running other investment ventures, too.
+It is no longer an RIA, and no longer runs a fund for outside investors."